George Ivașcu: Communist rise and imprisonment

 The Securitate secret police kept another file on Ivașcu, investigating his Vremea work.
 He was erroneously identified with another Paul Ștefan, who had collaborated with the antisemitic review Sfarmă-Piatră and was the object of a national manhunt.
 Ivașcu was eventually arrested on March 23, 1950, and formally indicted of "crime against peace".
 Accounts differ as to what happened next.
 According to one version, he was sentenced to death, but his penalty was commuted to hard labor.
 Others, however, suggests that he was in fact sentenced just once, with a total penalty of five years.
 The verdict came despite favorable testimonies in his favor from Călinescu and his colleagues in the Union of Patriots.
+Witnesses for the prosecution included Iosif-Brauchfeld, who may have been persuaded that the party was always right—including in the investigation of his friend.
 Ivașcu's mother Maria appealed the decision and wrote letters of protest to Ana Pauker, the communist grandee, but these went unanswered.

-As recorded by Martinescu in his journal, Ivașcu was presumed dead by his peers in November 1950; he latter added the footnote: "No, he was just detained.
+As recorded by Martinescu in his journal, Ivașcu was presumed dead by his peers in November 1950; the same diarist later added the footnote: "No, he was just detained.
 He did some three years of jail time, for his 'reeducation'."

-At Jilava prison, Ivașcu lectured inmates on literary subjects, speaking with passion about Călinescu and the poetry of Mihai Eminescu (whose nephew Gheorghe Eminescu was held in close proximity); he also began studying Russian and for this purpose "was followed around by a student of Russian origin".
+At Jilava Prison, Ivașcu lectured inmates on literary subjects, speaking with passion about Călinescu and the poetry of Mihai Eminescu (whose nephew Gheorghe Eminescu was held in close proximity); he also began studying Russian and for this purpose "was followed around by a student of Russian origin".
 He was detained for a while in the same cell as another disgraced communist, Belu Zilber, with whom he became friends and later bitter rivals.
 In his account of their time together, Zilber claims that Ivașcu was being prepared as a false witness in a show trial of the former Social Democrats, including those who had aligned themselves with the PCdR.
 As he puts it, communist leader Gheorghe Gheorghiu-Dej "gave up on this plan.
 He discovered that it made more sense to appoint [the Social Democrats] as high dignitaries."
 Ivașcu was also cellmates with Adrian Marino, a fellow literary man and Călinescu disciple, within a cell that also housed Bessarabian inmates and militants of the Iron Guard.
 When Ivașcu began learning Russian with the Bessarabians, the Guardists were infuriated, and he very narrowly escaped a pummeling.
 Archival research carried out in 2006 indicates that Ivașcu turned informant for the Securitate, spying on his cellmates at Constanța, Jilava, and eventually Aiud.